 - Medical expenses for healthcare bills incurred from the injury.

-In Kentucky, a Victim’s Family Can Recover Personal Injury Damages
+A Victim’s Family Can Recover Personal Injury Damages

 This includes awards for loss of affection (known as loss of consortium) and wrongful death.
 If the injury was caused by a reckless or intentional act, punitive damages may be granted in order to punish the responsible party (as opposed to damages awarded to compensate the victim).

-Get Legal Help Now
+Get a Pikeville Personal Injury Attorney’s Help Now

-If you or a loved one has suffered from a serious personal injury, you need experienced help from a law firm familiar with Kentucky personal injury law.
-Contact us online or call 606-433-0682 with questions or for a free, confidential consultation and you’ll understand why the Johnson Law Firm is known as the “nicest place in town.”
+If you or a loved one has suffered from a serious personal injury, you need experienced help from a Pikeville personal injury lawyer who knows the law.
+Contact us online or call (972) 774-9800 with questions or for a free, confidential consultation and you’ll understand why the Johnson Law Firm is known as the “nicest place in town.”